What is a scaphoid fracture?

 Early detection of fractures

-Conducting the scaphoid fracture test enables the early detection of acute and occult fractures.
-Early identification of clinically suspected scaphoid fracture is crucial as it leads to prompt treatment, significantly improving the prognosis and reducing the risk of complications such as nonunion or avascular necrosis, particularly in fractures of the scaphoid's proximal pole.
+This template guides practitioners through a thorough scaphoid fracture test, enabling early detection of acute and occult fractures.
+Early confirmation of clinically suspected scaphoid fracture is crucial as it leads to prompt treatment, significantly improving the prognosis and reducing the risk of complications such as nonunion or avascular necrosis (particularly in fractures of the scaphoid's proximal pole).

 Guidance for appropriate treatment